 All of the people that I have met are wonderful - strong, creative and with a lot of knowledge that they generously share.

 I am eternally grateful for the support I have received from the old Nordiska team and their families.
 To Mr Leo who single handedly saved the Nordiska embroidery archive from being lost forever: thank you from all of us!

 Since 2015, when this project started, a lot of more materials than linen have been found and presented here on this website.
 Antique silk, vintage Gutermann, Dursteler and many thread brands that does not exist anymore.
 Samples of each thread found is kept and catalogued, the aim is to find more information about the different threads, and find the nearest contemporary version for the 60's embroidery.

 We are a tiny team working with other tiny teams in Sweden, Denmark, USA and the UK.
-From Bristol we ship linen worldwide, to a select few stockist, textile artists, private linen embroiderers, lace makers looking for threads made a century ago, and bookbinders using our mid century silk.
+From Bristol we ship linen worldwide, to a select few stockist, textile artists, private linen embroiderers, lace makers looking for threads made a century ago, bookbinders using our mid century silk and linen.

 Please send an email if you are looking for anything in particular,

 The contemporary linen we make is produced under the name Studio Flax.